Klimaatlas/KAPy/docs/tutorials/Visualisation/Visualisation.md

 >
 ```

 6. So lets make a plot.
+We first need to add a bit of data-wrangling to get the axes labelled nicely, and then can just plot.

 ```
 temp %>%